tiagobpires/tiagobpires/README.md

 ## 👋 Hello World!

-I'm a Brazilian computer science student at Federal University of Ceara (UFC) with over 3 years of experience in Software Engineering, working on academic projects and startups, including solutions for international clients.
+I'm a computer science student at Federal University of Ceara (UFC) with over 3 years of experience in Software Engineering, working on academic projects and startups, including solutions for international clients.
 I'm currently working at Neps Academy and Behring Foundation.

 teste
 teste